 Talk to someone

-Whether you want to know more about your eye condition, buy a product from our shop, join our library, find out about possible benefit entitlements, be put in touch with a trained counsellor, or make a general enquiry, we’re only a call away.
+Our Helpline is your direct line to the support, advice and services you need.
+Whether you want to know more about your eye condition, buy a product from our shop, join our library, find out about possible benefit entitlements, or be put in touch with a trained counsellor, we’re only a call away.

 Tel: 0303 123 9999

-We are ready to answer your call Monday to Friday 8.45am to 5.30pm.
+We are ready to answer your call Monday to Friday 8am to 5pm and Saturday 9am to 1pm.